mbookham7/cockroachfieldexersise/README.md

 1. As you were adding and removing nodes from the cluster, how did that impact performance?
 What kinds of metrics were you tracking to identify that impact?
-Answer - Numer of insters droped and SQL Service Latency Increased.
+Answer - Number of inserts dropped and SQL Service Latency Increased.

 2. What other kinds of behavior did you witness as you were changing the cluster topology?
 How did the system handle the hard node failure differently than the graceful shutdown?
-My load test stopped and had to be restrted when I forcibly removed nodes.
+My load test stopped and had to be restarted when I forcibly removed nodes.
 Where as it carried on during graceful activities.

 3. When you killed all of the nodes but one, what happened to the database?
 I lost connection to the database.

 4. Did the platform behave differently than you would expect in any of the above scenarios?
 If so please describe.
-I was suprised I lost connection even though I had one node remaining.
+I was surprised I lost connection even though I had one node remaining.

 Scale the StatefulSet back up to 3 replicas.
 ```
 kubectl scale statefulsets my-release-cockroachdb --replicas=3
 ```
-Next creater an application to connect to the database.
+Next create an application to connect to the database.
 Start the built-in SQL client:

 ```